 It’s important to take care of your pet’s entire healthcare needs, and that includes looking after their teeth and gums.

-At Casey and Cranbourne Veterinary Hospital, we offer pet dentistry services for dogs and cats, so we can check your pet’s teeth at any time to ensure they’re in good condition.
+At Casey and Cranbourne Veterinary Hospital, we offer pet dentistry services for dogs, cats, rabbits and guinea pigs, so we can check your pet’s teeth at any time to ensure they’re in good condition.

-If you can, then it’s good to clean your pet’s teeth at home, as well as feeding them dental chews.
+For dogs and cats, if possible, it’s good try home cleaning, as well as feeding them dental chews.
 However, even the most well looked-after teeth may still require a scale and polish at some stage.
 If they do, then our veterinary team can help.

 Neglecting your pet’s dental health can ultimately lead to dental disease, which, at its most serious stage, can result in tooth loss.
 Over time, tartar can build around the gum line in your pet’s mouth, slowly eroding the tooth sockets underneath as the bacteria takes root.